PDF here: RM14 – Final Classification Read more →

 “CiCLE Classic: tougher than Paris -Roubaix”

-With newly secured sponsorship from the Giant Store (Rutland Water), Schwalbe Tyres and Dare2b the CiCLE Classic celebrates in 2014 its 10th anniversary edition takes on its continuing mantle of Britain’s biggest and most spectacular cycle road race.
+With newly secured sponsorship from the Giant Store (Rutland Water), Schwalbe Tyres and Dare2b the CiCLE Classic celebrated in 2014 its 10th anniversary edition taking on its continuing mantle of Britain’s biggest and most spectacular cycle road race.
 One of the most unique races on the international calendar anywhere in the World.

 Based upon the legendary Paris – Roubaix and Ronde van Vlaanderen spring classic races of Northern Europe Rutland – Melton is essentially a place to place race between the nearby towns of Oakham in Rutland and Melton Mowbray in East Leicestershire.

-In 2014 Junior riders have the chance to also participate in their own Junior CiCLE Classic for the first time, and later in May the first ever Women’s CiCLE Classic will be staged, although it has not been possible to follow through with this event this year.
+In 2014 Junior riders also had the chance to also participate in their own Junior CiCLE Classic for the first time, and in the future it is intended that the first ever Women’s CiCLE Classic will be staged, although it has not been possible to follow through with this event this year.

 Judge for yourself: